dsyoonstat/STATS-607-Project3/BASELINE.md

 | **Singular Value Decomposition** | $\mathrm{O}(1)$          |
 | **Overall**                      | $\mathbf{\mathrm{O}(p)}$ |

+## 4.3 Comparison between Empirical and Theoretical results

+Although the theoretical computational complexities are $O(p^3)$, $O(p)$, and $O(p)$ respectively for data generation, estimator computation, and metric computation, the empirical results were lower.
+This is due to the fact that each step is composed of multiple sub-tasks with different complexity orders, and the observed runtime reflects a mixture of these costs rather than the dominant asymptotic term alone.
+Since the overall theoretical complexity is determined by the highest-order sub-task, the asymptotic behavior becomes evident only when p is extremely large.
+However, with the maximum dimension in our experiments being $p = 2000$, the dominant term does not fully overpower the lower-order components, leading the empirical log–log regressions to produce exponents smaller than their theoretical values.

 # 5. Numerical Instability Analysis

 During the simulation runs, NumPy generated several numerical warnings such as: